 1, Benzine available at the pharmacy

-It is perhaps one of the most common cleaning methods, and for creamy products like foundation or lipstick, it is very effective, cleans quickly and thoroughly, and so dries the brush the fastest.
+It is perhaps one of the most common cleaning methods, and for creamy products like foundation or lipstick, it is very effective, cleans quickly and thoroughly, and dries the brush the fastest.

 Brushes can also be cleaned by moistening a cotton swab with benzine and wiping the brush thoroughly several times, or by pouring benzine into a small bowl, soaking the brush in it for a few seconds, and then wiping it off with a dry paper towel several times.
-It is very important not to let soak the brushes in the benzine for a long time because the fibers can loosen.
+It is very important not to let the brushes in the benzine for a long time because the fibers can loosen.

 2, Shampoo cleaning

-Although there are several shampoos specifically made for cleaning brushes, I use simple baby shampoo for this purpose (I also got it in my home because it’s a very gentle shampoo and the only thing Yoda’s skin tolerate).
+Although there are several shampoos specifically made for cleaning brushes, I use simple baby shampoo for this purpose (I also got it in my home because it’s a very gentle shampoo and the only thing Yoda’s skin tolerates).